(Neal Street, Covent Garden, and the FOOD FOR THOUGHT vegetarian cafe in the 1980s, where we were first inspired to stop buying meat & fish)

 Epilogue.

-This is very much still a new adventure for me, so this particular chapter will be updated as and when I discover more.
-As of now I am still using the same Moka pot, as I feel there is so much to learn it would be foolish to add yet another aspect into the mix.
-I did however find a Bialetti diffuser plate at 50% off, which has made a difference, and succumbed both to a better quality hand-grinder, along with a tenth of a gram scales.
-My beans though still come from the same independent roaster, on subscription, Artisan Roast.
-Their website isn’t very user-friendly for the novice (none of them are) so after a few bad choices I plumped for their Year-round blends and Janzoon blend.
+This is still a very new adventure for me, so as I learn will be updating this chapter.
+As of now I am still using the same Bialetti Moka pot, but have found a Bialetti diffuser plate on offer at 50% off, which has made a big difference, and succumbed to a better quality hand-grinder (Aergrind), along with coffee scales that measure in tenths of a gram.
+My beans still come from the same (independent) roaster, on a flexible subscription (which means you can change the frequency of delivery to suit you), Artisan Roast.
+Their website isn’t very user-friendly, especially for the novice, none of them are, but after a few bad choices I have now settled for their Year-round blends/ JANSZOON blend.
 Next time I am in Edinburgh I will try some out other roasters in the many coffee shops they have there.

 *

-make your own plant milk & plant cream
+make your own plant milk/ cream/ & white sauce

-If you have ever bought plant food substitutes and ever bothered to find out what is in them, you will know that there is very little which is wholesome and a lot that is downright harmful (ultra processed and additives).
+If you have ever bought plant food substitutes and bothered to look at the ingredients, you will know that there is very little that is wholesome or good for you, and a lot that is downright harmful (ultra processed and additives).
 Plus there’s all that packaging.
-Thankfully, making your own is a lot cheaper, healthier and easier.
+Thankfully, making your own is a lot tastier and healthy.
+It’s also really easy.

-Simply choose which nut or grain you want to use and soak 1 cup of that overnight.
-The next day drain and spoon one tablespoon of the nuts/ grains into the liquidiser, adding just the tinniest amount of water.
-If the liquidiser won’t spin freely then add a tiny bit more.
-When that is smooth add another spoonful of nuts/ grains.
-This time see if it will spin without any more water.
-If not, add only enough to do that.
-Repeat this until everything is liquidised.
-The is what I like to call the cream stage and the secret to achieving perfect smoothness is adding the least amount of water throughout.
+Simply choose which nut or grain you want to use and soak (for example) 1 cup of that overnight.
+Next day drain the liquid and spoon one tablespoon of the now softened nuts/ grains into a liquidiser, adding just the tinniest amount of water to allow the blade to spin freely.
+If it won’t then add a tiny bit more water.
+When that is smooth add another spoonful of nuts/ grains and repeat until everything is liquidised.
+By only using the minimum of water it comes out creamy and with perfect smoothness.
 If you then want to go on to make milk, just add more water until you are happy with the taste/ consistency.
 That’s all.
 No straining or measuring required.

 *